jw1912/bullet/README.md

 </div>

-A work-in-progress NNUE Trainer, used to train [akimbo](https://github.com/JacquesRW/akimbo)'s networks.
+A work-in-progress Network Trainer, used to train [akimbo](https://github.com/JacquesRW/akimbo)'s networks.

 It currently supports architectures of the form `Input -> Nx2 -> 1`, and can train on CPU with any number of threads.